psmedley/qt6-webengine-os2/src/3rdparty/chromium/docs/security/mojo.md

       may be terminated by calling the `ReceivedBadMessage` function (separate implementations exist for `//content`, `//chrome` and other layers).

-* NetworkService process:
-    - Do not trust `network::ResourceRequest::request_initiator` - verify it
-      using `VerifyRequestInitiatorLock` and fall back to a fail-safe origin (e.g. an opaque origin) when verification fails.

 ### Do not define unused or unimplemented things